winniegakuru/Crossplane-iac-Nairobi-DevOps-Community-/README.md

 A ProviderConfig customizes the settings of the AWS Provider.

-Apply the ProviderConfig with the this Kubernetes configuration file:
+Apply the ProviderConfig with this Kubernetes configuration file:

 ```
 cat <<EOF | kubectl apply -f -